apache/flink/flink-end-to-end-tests/test-scripts/docker-hadoop-secure-cluster/README.md

 ### Java Keystore

-If the Keystroe has been expired, then create a new `keystore.jks`:
+If the Keystore has been expired, then create a new `keystore.jks`:

 1. create private key